 How to Identify and Obtain Business School Cases

-Due to copyright restrictions, business school case studies are unavailable through the library or its course readings (reserve) service.
-For exceptions, refer to the library's database called Sage Business Cases .
+Due to publishers' terms and copyright restrictions, business school case studies are unavailable through the library or its course readings (reserve) service.
+For exceptions, refer to the library's database called Sage Business Cases.

 - Purchase your individual copy of cases directly from the publishers where necessary.

 - Harvard Business School Cases (Harvard also provides cases from selected publishers)

 Options for Faculty:

 - Consult these business school publishers' inventories to find or acquire case studies.

 - Create your Premium Educator account with Harvard to access a free educator copy and teaching notes, or set up course packs to provide links and discounted rates for your assigned cases.

 - Use the library's course readings service for articles printed in the Harvard Business Review magazine.